linhdnguyen23/Archive/README.md

 2. You MAY use the C++ STL in your solution if you deem it appropriate to do so.
 No "3rd party" libraries may be used.
 3. Your solution must be a stand-alone application, capable of being built (make) and run from the command line.
 4. You cannot use external applications or services to do the work; your application must implement all the functionality.
+5. As this is C++, you may manage memory as necessary using new/delete.
+You may not use malloc/free.

 ## Submitting Your Solution